CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: User Study Details

 As mentioned in the main text, we conduct a user study to evaluate the capabilities and limitations of each method.
 We set up three questions with 10 samples each, randomly sampled from our evaluation set.
-We provide examples of the interface of each question in \cref{fig:userstudy_q1}, \cref{fig:userstudy_q2}, \cref{fig:userstudy_q3}.
-The questions are as follows:
+In total, we collected responses from 20 users.
+We provide screenshots of the interface in \cref{fig:user_study_interface} The questions are as follows:

 \textbf{Q1: ``Which method has higher visual quality, or looks more realistic?''} We provide two videos, A and B, and three choices: ``Video A is better,'' ``Equal,'' ``Video B is better,'' and we conduct a head-to-head between our method and all baselines.